BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - **Incantations of Power** `ACTIVE`

-After rolling for Priority, Fraecht can spend a point of Will to have one of the following incantations take effect for the rest of the turn.
+Incantations of Power - Active - During each Priority Phase, after Priority has been determined, Fráecht can spend a Will Point to use an incantation.
+If he does so, choose one of the incantations below - the effects last until the End Phase of the turn.

-Strength - Friendly Carn Dum models within 6" of Fraecht must re-roll To Wound rolls of a natural 1 when making Strikes.
+Incantation of Strength - Friendly Carn Dûm models within 6" of Fráecht must re-roll To Wound Rolls of a natural 1 when making Strikes.

-Endurance - Whenever a Friendly Carn Dum model within 6" of Fraecht suffers a Wound, roll a D6.
-On a 5+, that Wound is ignored.
+Incantation of Endurance - Whenever a friendly Carn Dûm model within 6" of Fráecht suffers a Wound, roll a D6.
+On a 5+ the Wound is ignored.

-Swiftness - Friendly Carn Dum models that start their move within 6" of Fraecht are not slowed by difficult terrain (except for water features).
+Incantation of Swiftness - Friendly Carn Dûm models that start their Move within 6" of Fráecht will not be slowed by Difficult Terrain (with the exception of water features).

 </div>